ballerina-platform/blog/_posts/2026-08-17-introducing-ballerina-nutcracker-0.6.md

 Ballerina source compiles to BIR, Ballerina's intermediate representation, and Nutcracker's interpreter runs that BIR directly.
 The Ballerina compiler emits BIR either way; bal build packages that BIR with the Nutcracker runtime into one standalone binary that can be deployed in server mode.

 Everything that binary touches outside itself goes through the PAL, a thin Platform Abstraction Layer, which is also what lets the same code run unmodified as WebAssembly right inside a browser tab.
-The Library, covering the language and standard modules, is resolved at compile time and wired in through extern calls at runtime, while Ballerina Central is the remote registry the toolchain reaches out to only when fetching dependencies.
+The Library, covering the language and standard modules, is resolved at compile time; pure Ballerina modules are linked directly, while modules that need native code are wired in through extern calls at runtime.
+Ballerina Central is the remote registry the toolchain reaches out to only when fetching dependencies.
 For a closer look at how all these pieces fit together, see the full [architecture guide](https://github.com/ballerina-nutcracker/ballerina/blob/main/doc/guides/ARCHITECTURE.md).

 ## Running Your Program: Interpret or Build